tmoskun/JSNMPWalker/README.md

 Description
 ---------------
-This is a Swing application to run multiple SNMP sessions simultaneously.
+JSNMPWalker is a Swing application to run multiple SNMP sessions simultaneously.
 The results might be saved into a file.

 The uniquness of the application is that it shows both requests and responses, and shows errors in the walks, hence being useful for debugging purposes of networking software.